Dan Kolov

-He also won the European gold in 1936 in the championship in Paris, which was the second distinction for Bulgaria after the world title of Nikola Petrov (Greco-Roman wrestling) from 1900.
+Kolov won the European gold in 1936 in the championship in Paris, which was the second distinction for Bulgaria after the world title of Nikola Petrov (Greco-Roman wrestling) from 1900.
 He was inducted in the Wrestling Observer Newsletter Hall of Fame in 2020.

 Early years

 Doncho Kolev Danev was born on 27 December 1892 in the village of Sennik, Sevlievo municipality.
 He was seven years old when his father died.
 This tragic event forced him to become a shepherd in order to survive.
 He left Bulgaria in 1905 and went to then Austro-Hungarian Empire.
 In 1909, he met with another Bulgarian wrestler, Nikola Petrov, who convinced him to emigrate to the United States.